alexbepple/webdriver-vs-devtools-protocol/README.md

 The numbers are medians, not means.

 All [median absolute deviations](https://en.wikipedia.org/wiki/Median_absolute_deviation) are ≤ 12.
 Why MADs?
-Every first test of a Selenium sessions seems to be getting a penalty of circa 200 ms. Instead of more elaborate measures of dealing with this, I used median and MAD as more robust statistics.
+Every first test of a Selenium session seems to be getting a penalty of circa 200 ms. Instead of more elaborate measures of dealing with this, I used median and MAD as more robust statistics.

 I did a [thorough statistical analysis of results for “Read page title”](https://gist.github.com/alexbepple/9534ade960b7a16ff754b462c8236c0a) (only renders nicely on desktop).
 Of course, it is entirely pointless given the middles and the dispersion.